starklyUnnamed/rockPaperScissors/README.md

 # rockPaperScissors
 Simple RoShamBo python project.
-Uses the rich library to color console output, so rich must be installed.
+Uses the rich library to color console output. "requirements.txt" contains all the dependencies from 'pip freeze' in my virtual environment.

-Note to self :
+To create a virtual environment with these dependencies run to following commands:
-*Remember $source venv/bin/activate when rich is installed to a virtual environment :)
+	(To create a virtual environment in current directory):
+$ python -m venv venv
+$ source venv/bin/activate
+	(To install dependencies):
+$pip install -r requirements.txt